NVIDIA/cloud-native-docs/gpu-operator/install-gpu-operator-vgpu.rst

     $ export PRIVATE_REGISTRY=<private registry name>

 Set the OS_TAG.
 The OS_TAG has to match the Guest OS version.
-Supported values are ubuntu20.04, rhcos4.6
+Please refer to `OS Support <https://docs.nvidia.com/datacenter/cloud-native/gpu-operator/platform-support.html#linux-distributions>`_ for the list of supported OS distributions.
+In the below example ``ubuntu20.04`` is used, for RedHat OpenShift this should be ``rhcos4.x`` where ``x`` is the supported minor OCP version.

 .. code-block:: console